 How Many 1943 Steel Pennies Are Left?

+Also, once in circulation, the zinc coating on the steel pennies wore off, leading to rust.
 The result was an unpleasant-looking steel penny.
-A year later, the US mint decided to retrieve and destroy the pennies.
-The mints only recovered some, not all; that’s why many steel pennies exist.
-The uncirculated ones are rare to come by and thus more valuable.
+Beginning in 1944, the US mint decided to retrieve and destroy the 1943 zinc-steel pennies.
+The mints only recovered some, not all; that’s why many steel pennies exist today.
+The uncirculated ones are harder to come by and are thus more valuable.

-A coin lover can identify the steel pennies by checking the date 1943 and Lincoln’s head, while the other side has the older penny’s wheat design.
-The steel pennies are magnetic and come in a unique silver color.
+A coin lover can identify the steel pennies by checking the color and the date 1943; the coin’s reverse has the wheat sheaves reverse design used from 1909-1958.
+The 1943 zinc-steel pennies are magnetic and come in a unique silver color.

 Related: 1889 Morgan Silver Dollar Value – Mint Mark, No Mint, City